From our Free Quilt Block Patterns Library

 We'll use the quick pieced method to make these units.

-With a pencil mark a diagonal line from corner to corner on each of the light 4-1/2" squares.
+With a pencil mark a diagonal line from corner to corner on each of the light #1 squares.
+(I've added an extra 1/4" to each dimension because I like to cut generously and the trim to perfection.)

-With RST, align a light square with a dark square.
-Stitch on both sides of the line with a 1/4" seam.
+With RST, align a light #1 square with a dark #2 square.

 Cut this unit apart on the drawn line.